harlyq/aframe-harlyq-components/components/aframe-svg-ui-component/README.md

 ---
 **template**: string = ""

-An SVG string or a reference to a **script** element which contains the SVG string.
+An SVG string, reference to a **script** element which contains the SVG string, or a `url(<filename>)` which contains the svg text.
 This string is treated as a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), and all attributes on the component are available to the template.
-This is useful for dynamically updating the SVG, as any changes to the attributes will regenerate the SVG texture
+This is useful for dynamically updating the SVG, as any changes to the attributes will regenerate the SVG texture.
+If the svg contains any animation add a **texture-updater** component, to ensure the changes are re-rendered every frame.

 ---
 **\<attribute\>**: string = ""